-How to Know if Your Car Is Front- or Rear-Wheel Drive
+How to Tell if Your Car Is Front or Rear-Wheel Drive

-Driving a rear-wheel drive car provides a much different experience compared to driving a front-wheel drive vehicle.
+Rear-wheel drive cars offer a much different experience compared to driving a front-wheel drive vehicle, so it’s important to know which kind of vehicle you have.
 Rear-wheel drive cars tend to have more power, while front-wheel drive vehicles exhibit more control, especially on wet or slick roads.

-Learning how to tell the difference between the two can help when it comes time to choose a car, especially if the distinction is important to you.
+Learning how to tell the difference between a rear-wheel drive (RWD) and a front-wheel drive (FWD) can help when it comes time to choose a car, especially if the distinction is important to you.
 Here are four ways to tell the difference.

 Engines mounted sideways, with the belts facing one side of the car or the other, most likely belong to front-wheel drive vehicles.